rcin0/COMP2156_Group25_Assignment/README.md

 3. Install any dependencies as listed.

 ## CI/CD Pipeline
-The project utilizes GitHub Actions for continuous integration.
-The workflow is defined in `.github/workflows/ci.yml`.
+The project uses GitHub Actions to enable continuous integration (CI).
+The CI process is configured through a workflow file located at .github/workflows/ci.yml.
+This file defines the steps and automation required to build, test, and validate the project whenever changes are made.

 ## Branching Strategy
 Each team member works on a personal branch named `STUDENTID-Name`.
 Changes are integrated into the `main` branch through Pull Requests.